Famous Artworks with a High Eye Level

 'Children's Games' is a complex painting with about 250 children involved in over 80 games.
 Bruegel uses a high eye level to view the scene from above.
 This allows him to arrange the children into smaller groups which may be viewed separately without any overlap.
 The viewer can then clearly identify every child in the picture.

 He also assembles the groups into lanes formed by the receding lines of perspective (Click on the flip icon to view).
 This imposes a sense of rhythm and order over a very complex picture and allows the viewer to experience the apparent chaos in a more comfortable way.

-Note how he attaches a symbolic importance to the town hall by placing it in the center of the picture.
+Note how Bruegel attaches a symbolic importance to the town hall by placing it in the center of the picture.
 Its facade exactly divides the top of the painting into three sections.
 To the right of the building is a stark view of the town where the 'games' stretch endlessly towards the horizon.
 In contrast a peaceful area of countryside fills the top left of the painting: an essential refuge from the mayhem of the 'games'.